The third layer of the Web Interaction Model is software.

 Note that these are not formal categories, but ways of understanding the different types of software.
 There is some overlap among these categories.

 In Web site development, there are multiple levels and processes for software development.
 For example, software is used to create, use, and view other software components.
-To understand how these different categories of software relate to each other, it is helpful to think of a process that starts with languages and ends with a user interacting with a Web site, as shown in the Slide Show below:
+To understand how these different categories of software relate to each other, it is helpful to think of a process that starts with languages and ends with a user interacting with a Web site, as shown in the following series of images below:

 Programming languages can be seen as building blocks for other software applications, databases, and bundled solutions.